conda/conda-dot-org/docs/faq.md

 For this reason, it is highly recommended to utilize separate conda environments for each project/purpose in order to mitigate the dependency management issues of the Python packaging system and to keep project dependencies as separate and simple as possible.

+## What is a dependency graph?

+A [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) is a flowchart- or tree-like data structure that contain specific items/nodes and all of the things that they depend on, as well as all of the things each of those dependencies depend on, and so on.
+It is usually represented as a directed graph that represents dependencies of several objects towards each other.

+In the context of conda, the items in a dependency graph would be the packages that conda manages and what each of those packages require as a prerequisite to function/execute properly.
+Each separate conda environment would have its own dependency graph.

 ## How do I submit a blog post to conda.org?

 See our [Contributing](https://github.com/conda-incubator/conda-dot-org/blob/main/CONTRIBUTING.md) documentation for more information on submitting blog posts.